Spider (DC Comics): DC Comics version

 In the continuity that followed DC Comics' "Crisis on Infinite Earths" company-crossover storyline, the Spider is not heroic.
 Now given the full name Tom Ludlow Hallaway, he did not become the Spider out of an altruistic motive, but rather because he was a smuggler, kidnapper and murderer who used the guise of a superhero as a cover to help him eliminate the competition.
 Though originally based in St. Louis, Missouri, he is a member of the Ludlow clan from New England.
-The family inadvertently ran up against the Shade, a near-immortal sometime-villain introduced during the 1930s-1940s Golden Age of Comic Books.
 The family had a history of ill-gotten gains, having originally amassed its vast wealth by killing their partners in a business enterprise.

-Instead of working with the Freedom Fighters, this revised Spider is a member of the Seven Soldiers of Victory (also known as the Law's Legionnaires).
-Crisis on Infinite Earths had erased the Golden Age Green Arrow and Speedy from existence, and the Spider helped fill the void in the team.
-Shining Knight, the Vigilante and his partner Stuff, the original Star-Spangled Kid and Stripesy, and the Crimson Avenger were on board with the Spider.
-As depicted in Stars and S.T.R.I.P.E. #9, during the final case of the Seven Soldiers, the Spider betrays them to their old enemy, the Iron Hand (who had created the cosmic menace known as the Nebula Man).
-The Spider kills the Vigilante's friend Billy Gunn, but is stopped by the Crimson Avenger's partner Wing, who stops the Nebula Man (though at the cost of his own life).
+Instead of working with the Freedom Fighters, this revised Spider is a member of the Seven Soldiers of Victory, taking the place of Green Arrow and Speedy.
+During the final case of the Seven Soldiers, the Spider betrays them to their old enemy, the Iron Hand.
+The Spider kills the Vigilante's friend Billy Gunn, but is stopped by Wing.

 With the only people who knew him to be a criminal dead, the Spider continues his heroic facade.
-He becomes the hero-in-residence of Keystone City after the Flash retired in 1950, but his Ludlow heritage catches up with him, as does the Shade.
+He becomes the hero-in-residence of Keystone City, but his Ludlow heritage catches up with him, as does the Shade.
 The Spider had been planning to face the Shade for quite a while.
-He had saved fragments of the Shade's shadow substance, intending to plant them at the scene of a double murder, that of Jay Garrick (the Golden Age Flash) and his wife Joan.
-The Spider hoped to lessen the Shade's power by keeping him captive near a roaring fireplace, but the added light only increased the shadows.
-The Shade creates arrow-casting monsters that shoot the Spider with black arrows.
-The Shade is able to prevent the Garricks' murders, but convinces his old enemy the Flash not to publicize his role.
+He had saved fragments of the Shade's shadow substance, intending to plant them at the scene of a double murder, that of Jay Garrick (the Flash) and his wife Joan.
+Shade is able to prevent the Garricks' murders, but convinces his old enemy the Flash not to publicize his role.

-In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52" reboot.
-Spider was fought by Fire and Ice.